marcin-piela/react-fetching-library/docs/README.md

 [![Edit Basic Example](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/marcin-piela/react-fetching-library/tree/master/examples/use-query-hook?module=/src/usersList/UsersListContainer.tsx)

 ## useSuspenseQuery

 This hook is also used to query data from API but without lazy loading option.
-It requires React Suspense component above in React tree.
+It requires [React Suspense *](#using-suspense-to-fetch-data) component above in React tree.
+With Suspense you can control loading state of application, ie. show one spinner instead of dozen of it for every section of application.

 First param of this hook is [`Action`][]

 ```js
 import { useuseSuspenseQueryQuery } from 'react-fetching-library';